Arunava-chakrabor/House-Price-Prediction-using-Linear-Regression/README.md

 # House Price Prediction using Linear Regression

-This project was completed as part of my internship at **SkillCraft Technology**.
 The objective of this task was to build a **Linear Regression model** to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.

 ---